MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Experiments

 \subsubsection{VCR Results}

 Encouraged by these results, we train our models for 10 epochs on \datasetname.
-Figure~\ref{fig:pretrainingprogress} demonstrates that finetuned VCR performance tracks with the number of pretraining epochs, as well as the validation loss.\footnote{The plot suggests that if we pretrained longer, VCR performance might continue to increase.
-While this could be true, an additional confounding factor is the learning rate decay schedule.
+Figure~\ref{fig:pretrainingprogress} demonstrates that finetuned VCR performance tracks with the number of pretraining epochs, as well as the validation loss.\footnote{The plot suggests that if we pretrained longer, VCR performance might continue to increase, though a confounding factor might be the learning-rate schedule.
 With access to compute beyond our current capacity, future work would be well-suited to consider this and other pre-training modifications. }

 Finally, in Table~\ref{tab:vcrsota}, we compare \modelname~against the largest published models from the VCR leaderboard.
 Of note, \largemodel outperforms all prior work, by \textbf{over 5\%} on Q$\rightarrow$AR metric.
 It outperforms even large ensembles (e.g. 15 ERNIE-Large's) submitted by industry \cite{yu2020ernie}, though we do not show these on this table to focus on only single models.